MahdiDhm/Medical-Classification-Machine-Learning/README.md

 Kaggle Classification Project

 This repository contains our work for a Kaggle classification .
-It includes the complete experimentation notebook (preprocessing, feature engineering, model training, evaluation) and the final submission file generated from the best model.
+It includes the training data file and the complete experimentation notebook (preprocessing, feature engineering, model training, evaluation).

 ## Objective
 - Build and evaluate machine learning models for a classification task